astrosteven/CLEAR_inspect/README.md

 # CLEAR_inspect
 Inspection tool for HST CLEAR program

+--Update: Dec 6, 2017:  updated file structure.
+Now expects files to be in:

+./Files/Spectra/COMBINED/2D/FITS/   # all the combined 2D files
+./Files/Spectra/COMBINED/2D/PNG/   # all the combined 2D files
+./Files/Spectra/COMBINED/1D/FITS/   # all teh combined 1D files
+./Files/Spectra/all/      #  all the 1D and 2D files at individual PAs

 --Update: Jan 27, 2017:  Command "comm" or "c" will toggle on and off contamination subtraction for the combination and the individual PAs

 This GitHub directory contains the IDL inspection tool (inspect_clear.pro), as well as a "Files" directory, which includes: